REMP Lab Director

 Irianna plans to pursue a graduate degree in clinical psychology, with the goal to make mental health services more accessible for marginalized and underprivileged communities.

-Iruka Obinelo (she/her) is currently a senior majoring in Psychology and minoring in Business Administration and French at the University of San Diego.
-Iruka joined the REMP lab in the Fall of 2024.
+Yen Shiferaw (he/him) is an undergraduate student majoring in Psychology and minoring in Business Administration at the University of San Diego.
+He joined the REMP Lab in the Summer of 2025.